google/gnxi/gnmi_cli_py/README.md

 }
 ```

-Note on certificates.
-If no root certificate is supplied (option: -rcert), it will be automatically downloaded from the Target at runtime.
 If the gNMI Target is utilizing a self-signed certificate it may also be required to supply the hostname utilized in the certificate (option: --host_override)

 For example:
 ```
-python py_gnmicli.py -t target1.example.com -p 443 -m get -x /access-points/access-point[hostname=test-ap1]/radios/radio[id=0]/config -o openconfig.mojonetworks.com -user admin -pass admin -rcert ca.cert.pem
+python py_gnmicli.py -t target1.example.com -p 443 -m get -x /access-points/access-point[hostname=test-ap1]/radios/radio[id=0]/config -o openconfig.mojonetworks.com -user admin -pass admin -g
 ```

 ### Notable Options